 For me, it’s also a matter of pride.
 I want to check into source control the best code possible.
 It’s even more important to me as a contractor since I will be at the company for a limited time, so I can’t put it off until later.

 Learning Code Quality

-Another great place to learn are local community events like User Groups, Meetup’s and even your local C# Corner Chapter.
-Most of these types of groups will have multiple events each month, again driven by software engineers in your area.
+Another great place to learn is local community events like User Groups, Meetups, and even your local C# Corner Chapter.
+Most of these types of groups will have multiple events each month, again driven by software engineers from your area.
 Most of these events are free, so why not take advantage of it?
 One of the reasons I’m able to see the whole picture when it comes to architecting applications is because I founded a user group here in San Diego, California and ran it for 20 years.

 Online videos could be a good way too.
 But I’m not aware of very many on the subscription-based sites, like Pluralsight, except for the one titled Defensive Coding in C# by Deborah Kurata.
 There are free sites out there too like Channel 9 and my video site.

 There are tons of websites out there such as Coding Best Practices on C# Corner and the Code Quality category on my site.
 All the code on my site follows good code quality unless I am showing a bad code example.
 I make sure of this.
 So, follow sites that show all the examples using normal coding standards and code quality patterns.
 You can also check out Microsoft Pattern’s and Practices, which is now on GitHub (not sure why since it’s harder to use).
 I’m not aware of any blog that just focuses on code quality.
 If you find one, please let me know!

 Tools Help Find Issues & Help You Learn

 Visual Studio extensions and other tools can help you find and fix issues with your code.
 Code analysis is a very important part of coding and there are hundreds of rules that these tools use.
 Not only should you run these tools before you commit any code to source control you have been working on, but they also should be part of the build process, so the state of the code can be easily seen.
 This is even more important if you hire contractors!